websms-com/ccmp-example-ios/README.md

 ## License

-ccmp-lib-ios is available under the MIT license.
+ccmp-example-ios is available under the MIT license.

 Copyright © 2014 sms.at mobile internet services gmbh